shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 ## TL;DR

 1. Prepare input files:
-    - **Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
+    - **Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers (no tab symbols) in the file names**.
       E.g., GCF_000006945.2.fna.gz
         - A regular expression is also available to extract reference id from the file name.
           E.g., `--ref-name-regexp '^(\w{3}_\d{9}\.\d+)'` extracts `GCF_000006945.2` from GenBank assembly file `GCF_000006945.2_ASM694v2_genomic.fna.gz`